Tornadoes of 2013: April 7–11 (United States)

-April 17–19
+April 17–19 (United States)

 On April 17, a powerful upper-level low pressure system and associated warm front developed across the central United States.
 The Storm Prediction Center issued a moderate risk of severe weather for much of central Oklahoma, including a 15% hatched risk of tornadoes, some of which were predicted to be strong.
 Several supercell thunderstorms developed that evening and rapidly became severe.
 Multiple tornadoes touched down across the risk area that evening and overnight, though all were weak and relatively brief.
 A few weak tornadoes also touched down in Texas and Missouri.

 Tornadoes continued touching down early into the morning of the 18th, including an EF2 that caused considerable damage near Zena, Oklahoma.
 Other weak tornadoes occurred later that afternoon in Arkansas, Mississippi, and Louisiana.
 The system also caused one tornado to touch down near Shelburne, Ontario (rated by Environment Canada to be an EF1, Canada's first tornado to be rated as such as the ratings are transitioned to the Enhanced Fujita Scale).

 Isolated tornado activity continued on the 19th, with several touchdowns occurring mostly across the eastern United States.
 Five tornadoes were confirmed, including an EF2 that caused severe damage in the town of Mansfield, Georgia.

 May

-There were 247 tornadoes reported in the U.S. in May; however, 269 were confirmed.